 원주율 (weon-ju-yul) = Pi (3.14)

 계산기 (gye-san-gi) = calculatorRemember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly and you will have a much easier time learning.
+Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.